 All of our Coaches hold national coaching certifications and are available for 1-on-1 personal training and/or virtual coaching (pending availability).
 Our Ambassadors are experienced triathletes and all-around awesome people who lead weekly workouts for the Empire Tri Club in NYC.

-ALISON KREIDEWEIS (Coach & Ambassador) is the Co-founder and Head Coach of the Empire Tri Club and a 2x member of TEAM USA – AG National Triathlon Team.
+ALISON KREIDEWEIS (Coach & Ambassador) is the Co-founder and Head Coach of the Empire Tri Club and a 2x member of TEAM USA.
 Alison is a USAT All-American, and has competed in both the IRONMAN 70.3 World Championships as well as the Olympic Distance ITU World Triathlon Championships (placing 33rd in her age group and 10th American, 12 weeks after giving birth.
 She is the overall female winner of the Chicago Triple Challenge, Age Group National Champion in the Long Course Aquabike and podiumed at Survival of the Shawangunks adventure wilderness stage race alongside her sister.
-In 2014, Alison was named “Best Personal Trainer” in the Northeast, along with fellow Empire Tri Club Coach Chris Mosier on Competitor.com.
+In 2014, Alison was named “Best Personal Trainer” in the Northeast on Competitor.com.
 Alison is a national fitness expert who has been featured in Fitness Magazine, Sports Illustrated, Fox 5 News, TRI Magazine, The Active Times, Well & Good and more.
-She has been competing in triathlons for 17 years, ranging from Sprint to Ironman distance and is a multi-time overall female champion at local and regional races.
+She has been competing in triathlons for 20 years, ranging from Sprint to Ironman distance and is a multi-time overall female champion at local and regional races.
 Alison has worked as a coach, manager, group fitness instructor and personal trainer for Equinox, New York Road Runners, Odyssey Athletic Center & SBR Multisports.
 Her certifications include NASM, USATF, USAT, Schwinn Cycling, Mad Dogg Cycling and a Pregnant/Postpartum Specialty Certification.
-As a new mom, she enjoys working with women who are pregnant or have recently given birth.
 Alison empowers others to feel strong & confident by pushing their physical limits and believes that training with a coach and team is far more fun than training alone.
-Alison is married to fellow coach Sascha Kreideweis.
+Alison is married to fellow coach Sascha Kreideweis and has 3 boys.